Building your own DeepRacer

 To enable the camera: “Interface Options” -> “Legacy Camera” -> “Enable”

-This finishes the setup of the RPi, time to power down and once the 3D printing has completed we can build out our car.
+And we’re done with the setup of the RPi, power down and once the 3D printing has completed it’s time to build our car.

 Car build